Two Browsers, One URL – Completely Different Results

 The deciding factor is DNS.

-Safari issues a DNS HTTPS (Type 65) query when resolving the hostname.
+The browser issues a DNS HTTPS (Type 65) query when resolving the hostname.

 The DNS response explicitly advertises: